LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ## :material-triangle: Step 5 of 12

-> :material-triangle: Step 5 of 12 is to Validate Secrets.
+> :material-triangle: Step 5 of 12 is Validate Secrets.
 This step has 2 :material-dots-triangle: Substeps.

 ## :material-dots-triangle: Substep 5.1 for Step 5